With ten billion nodes, KE Holding needed to select the right graph database that could achieve millisecond query response. This is how they did it.

 4 Principles, Optimizations, and Trade-offs

-Let’s look at the first question: KE Holdings largest graph database is at 48 billion ordered triple datasets as of the moment.
-How should such a large amount of map data be stored and retrieved with concurrent queries within milliseconds?
-How would this bring growth and scalability for the company?
-Keep these questions in mind as we get started.
+KE Holdings had a challenge: its largest property knowledge graph was at 48 billion ordered triple datasets at the time of writing.
+How should such a large amount of map data be stored and retrieved with concurrent queries within milliseconds, to support the exponential growth of the business?
+How would this enable growth and scalability for the company?

-KE Holdings’s graph database contains a lot of information: property listings, clients, brokers, developers, communities, subways, hospitals, schools, supermarkets, cinemas, and so on.
+KE Holdings’s knowledge graph contains a lot of information: property listings, clients, brokers, developers, communities, subways, hospitals, schools, supermarkets, cinemas, and so on.